python/devguide/internals/garbage-collector.rst

 Optimization: incremental collection
 ====================================

 In order to limit the time each garbage collection takes, the GC implementation for the default build uses incremental collection with two generations.

-The purpose of generations is to take advantage of what is known as the weak generational hypothesis: Most objects die young.
+Generational garbage collection takes advantage of what is known as the weak generational hypothesis: Most objects die young.
 This has proven to be very close to the reality of many Python programs as many temporary objects are created and destroyed very quickly.